wicklund220/final_project/README.md

 Add workout reminders to outlook or similar calendar application from app Import Google maps to show user where nearby gyms are located Allow users to upload progress photos onto their profile and/or goals page with a file uploader rather than a url

+# Lessons Learned/Things to Improve Upon
+I would have liked to have implemented a spotify widget, and at one point I had a single playlist working, but I wasn't able to get it to work for more than one when it came time to deploy and I had other issues that took priority so I omitted it from the app completely for the time being.
+I was not able to get the file selector working, so I went with an email sender, but a file selector would be a greater challenge to tackle in the future.